 How to train your sheltie to play fetch?

 If you are really kind of an active person, this breed is a well-suited one.
-Because shelties love to jump, run, play and other outdoor activities.
+Because shelties love to jump, run, play, and do other outdoor activities.

 But, as we discussed above, they must be trained well to reduce confusion. in fact, incorrect training methods could completely ruin your dog.